Hi! My name is Kim, and I’ve recently discovered that I like to lift heavy things.

 In that year, I lost about 70lbs, and realized, for the first time in my adult life, that I could be in control of my weight, rather than my weight controlling me.

-I spoke about this in a 5-minute keynote at Learning 2 Asia 2014:
+I spoke about this in a 5-minute keynote at Learning 2 Asia 2014 in Bangkok:

 Making that change, and finding that new niche in my life, was so empowering and rewarding, that I realized that I wanted to keep going.
 In the past five years, fitness has become an increasingly important part of my life.

 In that time, I’ve gone from mostly running and cardio, to heavy (for me) strength training.
-In the last year, I’ve started to focus pretty specifically on powerlifting, and I’m super excited to compete for the first time in January, here in Bangkok.
+In the last few years (from 2016 until today), I’ve started to focus pretty specifically on powerlifting, and since then I have competed three times, twice in Bangkok (meet recap from my first comp here), and once in my home state of CT (with a fourth comp coming up this summer back in CT).

 All of which makes me super excited about this blog.
 I have always loved learning and sharing, but it took me ages to finally make a fitness-related space for myself on the internet.
 Which is a little strange, because making space for myself on the internet, and teaching others how to do the same, is kind of what I do for a living.
 But, that doesn’t matter, I’m here now, and I can’t wait to share all sorts of fitness-y goodness with you!